June-Skeeter/GEOB270_Lab2_2021S1/Content/Part6.md

 </div>
 <a href="Scale.mp4" target="_blank">View Image in New Tab</a>

-## Change the Chart Title
-The default chart title is too wordy.
-Change it so its more concise and fits on the map better.
+## Add Other Map Elements
+Add all the appropriate map elements: Title, Legend, North Arrow, and Source Statement.
+You can reference Lab 1 for a refresher on how to do this.
+* For the Data Source in you Name/Source Statement, list Stats Canada and Google Earth Engine as the data sources
+* Your final map should look something like shown below.
+  * The chart should show the relationship between green vegetation area and income.
+The map should show mean NDVI value by DA.

 <div style="overflow: hidden;
   padding-top: 56.25%;
   position: relative">
-  <iframe src="ChartTitle.png" title="Processes" scrolling="no" frameborder="0"
+  <iframe src="FinalMap.png" title="Processes" scrolling="no" frameborder="0"
     style="border: 0;
    height: 100%;
    left: 0;